mattb73/Sieve-of-Eratosthenes/README.md

 # Sieve-of-Eratosthenes
-This is the working repository for the Procore Android internship coding challenge.
+This is the working repository for the Procore Android internship challenge.

 Created the project locally in Android Studio, then VCS -> Import into Version Control -> Share Project on GitHub.